CristobalP1/AppBodega/README.md

 5-you must closed of visual and reopen it

-5- Ready, now you can star fluttering
+6- Ready, now you can star fluttering

 success!!!

+dependencies: